Zaid-Ajaj/Fable.Remoting/src/dependency-injection.md

 ### Requiring the dependencies
 Now that the dependencies are registered, we can start using them from the implementation.
-Requiring one of the registered dependencies is commonly referred to as *resolving the services* or *resolving the services*.
-For resolving a registered dependency we will need to [access the HttpContext](request-context.md) and there will be a function `ResolveService<'T>` extension function (from Giraffe) that we will use.
+Requiring one of the registered dependencies is commonly referred to as *resolving the services* or *requiring the services*.
+For resolving a registered dependency we will need to [access the HttpContext](request-context.md) and there will be a function `GetService<'T>` extension function (from Giraffe) that we will use.

 To effectively use the dependencies and make your protocol implmentation unit-testable we will need two functions:

 - A function that constructs the protocol implementation from dependencies
-- A function that reads dependencies from the `HttpContext`
+- A function that requires dependencies from the `HttpContext`

 Having two seperate function is necessary in order to make the protocol implementation unit-testable.
 The first function looks like this:
 ```fs